 TKI uses the New Zealand Education Sector Logon system for user accounts.
 A TKI account lets you personalise your experience - enabling you to save custom homepage layouts, create kete, and save bookmarks and searches.

 If you already have an Education Sector user ID and password, you are ready to log in.
 If not, you should register with the link below.

-This section contains the e-Learning Planning Framework online tool (eLPF) along with information and resources designed to support you, and your school, in assessing and developing your e-capability.
+This section contains the e-Learning Planning Framework (eLPF) along with supporting information and resources.
+These resources are designed to support you, and your school, in assessing and developing your e-capability.

-Karen Melhuish, from the Te Toi Tupu consortium, explains the e-Learning Planning Framework.
+Karen Melhuish, from the Te Toi Tupu consortium, explains the e-Learning Planning Framework (eLPF).
 She describes its purpose and how it is supported by content on the Enabling e-Learning website.
 The framework provides schools and teachers with:

 In this EDtalk, Karen Melhuish: e-Learning Planning Framework, Karen explains the elements of the framework and how it can be used.
 She outlines the supporting materials, examples and resources for principals and school leaders, examples and resources for teachers, and a possible approach for using the framework.

 A series of phases in the e-Learning Planning Framework, from Emerging through to Empowering, describe how technology is adopted and integrated into teaching and learning within each dimension of the framework.

 Schools can now download the e-Learning Planning Framework (eLPF).